The nonfermentable dietary fiber hydroxypropyl ...

 Keywords: prebiotics, microbial ecology, obesity, cholesterol, liver adiposity

-In this study, we used high-throughput 16S rRNA taxonomic profiling to examine the effects of HPMC on the murine microbiome.
-We sought to determine whether HPMC and a low-fat diet (LFD), which yielded parallel metabolic effects, would impose similar changes on the intestinal microbiome.
-Our goal was to characterize overall changes in microbial community structure in response to dietary perturbation, and to identify specific taxa associated with particular diets or metabolic phenotypes.
+In this investigation, we employed high-throughput 16S rRNA taxonomic profiling to evaluate the impact of HPMC on the murine microbiome, aiming to discern whether HPMC and a low-fat diet would lead to similar modifications in the intestinal microbiota, given their comparable metabolic outcomes.
+Our research was designed to elucidate the overall shifts in microbial community structure following dietary changes and to identify specific taxa linked to distinct diets or metabolic attributes.

 MATERIALS AND METHODS